Coflnet/HypixelSkyblock/README.md

 ```

 ## PremiumExpiration
-Gets the timestamp untila a given user has Premium.
+Gets the timestamp until a given user has their Premium subscription expired.
 ```
 {
     "type":"premiumExpiration",